 Playing this game as an adult might be less amusing than it was as a child (Who wants to go bankrupt, even if it’s just pretend?), but what Life lacks in escapism, it makes up for in nostalgia.

 The modern version of Life (a.k.a.
-The Game of Life) came out in 1960, but its predecessor, The Checkered Game of Life, was invented a century earlier—and it wouldn’t have happened if Abraham Lincoln hadn’t grown a beard.
+The Game of Life) came out in 1960.
+Its predecessor, The Checkered Game of Life, was invented a century earlier—and it wouldn’t have happened if Abraham Lincoln hadn’t grown a beard.
 (Life’s inventor, lithographer Milton Bradley, came up with the game out of sheer desperation after his best-selling image, that of a clean-shaven Lincoln, stopped selling when the president changed his look.)

 Parcheesi, Sorry!, and Trouble

-The wonderful thing about games that have stood the test of time is that they are enjoyed by people of all generations.
+The wonderful thing about board games standing the test of time is that they’re enjoyed by people of all generations.
 So while you’re rediscovering your old favorites, try introducing them to others in your life.
 To you, they’re nostalgic, but to younger or older friends and relatives, they’ll be brand new.